AdamDivall/CfCT-AWS-Security-Hub/readme.md

 1. Clone the GitHub Repo to your local device.
 2. Create an S3 Bucket where you'll then upload the `securityhub.zip` file to.
 Make a note of the bucket name and the prefix to the `securityhub.zip`.
 Note: The region where you create the bucket will need to be in the region of the Control Tower home region since that is where the Lambda Function will be created.
+3. Create a prefix within the S3 Bucket named `lambda-layers` and upload both `cfnresponse.zip` and `boto3.zip` to that prefix.

 ### Installation